Maxim Biller

 Maxim Biller (born 25 August 1960 in Prague, Czechoslovakia) is a German writer and columnist.

+Early life

-Born in Prague to Russian Jewish parents, he emigrated with his parents and sister to Germany in 1970, when he was ten years old.
-After living for a long time in Hamburg and Munich, he now lives in Berlin, frequently writing about issues relating to Jews and Germans.
+Born in Prague to Soviet Jewish parents, Rada Biller and Semjon-Jevsej Biller.
+He emigrated with his parents and sister to West Germany in 1970, when he was ten years old.
+After living for a long time in Hamburg and Munich, he now lives in Berlin, frequently writing about issues relating to Jewish and German relations.
+His maternal grandfather was Armenian.

+Works

 In 2003 his novel Esra excited attention when its sale was prohibited shortly after its release.
 Two persons had a provisional order obtained, because they claimed to have seen themselves reflected in characters in the book.
 A German court obliged their request to take the book from circulation on these grounds.

 His first works translated into English (by Anthea Bell) are the collection Love Today (2008), some of which appeared in The New Yorker.

+Beliefs

+Biller strongly identifies as a Zionist and is very critical of antisemitism within the anti-Zionist movement.

+Controversy

+In June 2025, Biller published a column in Die Zeit titled Morbus Israel.
+In it, he described the Israeli government's starvation blockade of Gaza as "strategically correct."
+He also made a joke about an Israeli soldier who goes to a doctor and says he no longer wants to kill Arabs, to which the doctor advises him against stopping.
+Biller claimed that the German public exhibits a pathological obsession with Israeli policy during the war in Israel and Gaza.
+He wrote that critics of Israel’s actions in Gaza — such as Tilo Jung, Ralf Stegner, or Amnesty International — were on a “pathological, likely psychologically very stressful anti-Israel horror trip.”
+Following criticism of the column, The piece was quietly removed by Die Zeit because it apparently “did not meet the newspaper’s editorial standards”.